Balance

 and Future.

-Future means accepting hard choices and eliminating short-term “winning” options.
+Future means accepting hard choices and eliminating short term wins.

-Once I had my problems identified, categorised, and sorted, I felt peace coming in like a cold breeze hitting my body… oh, sorry, it was just the air conditioner.
+Once I had my problems identified, categorised, and sorted, I felt peace coming in like a cold breeze hitting my body… oh, sorry, that was just the air conditioner.

 Separation is the real key to happiness and success in life.